pygame-community/pygame-ce/docs/reST/ref/music.rst

    change music.
 The rest of the :mod:`pygame.mixer.music` functions can achieve the desired result and are used internally by the Queue.

-   Resuming a Queue after the current music finished will play the next music.
+   Resuming a Queue after the current music finishes will play the next music.
    While creating multiple Queue instances is allowed, only one instance can change music automatically at the same time.